ibarwick/firebird_fdw/README.md

 work with pre-9.3 versions (although it should be simple enough to add read-only support for 9.2).

-It was written for Firebird 2.5 and will probably work with Firebird 2.1.
+It was written for Firebird 2.5 and will probably work with Firebird 2.0 or later.
 It should work with earlier versions if the 'disable_pushdowns' option is set (see below).